jan-van-bergen/GPU-Raytracer/README.md

 When tracing non-shadow rays (i.e. looking for indirect light) the BRDF is importance sampled using the formulas described in Walter et al. 2007.

 ### MBVH
-A 4-way MBVH is constructed by collapsing an SBVH.
+A 4-way MBVH is constructed by collapsing the SBVH.
 The collapsing procedure was implemented as described in the slides.
 The MBVH results in a huge speedup on larger scenes.
 Sponza went from ~180 ms to ~100 ms per frame!
 But smaller scenes also benefit.

 ### BVH Serialization
 A less serious feature, but because SBVH construction took quite a while for larger Scenes, BVH's are now constructed once and then stored to disk for later reuse.